Emma’s Story: Surviving Neuroblastoma

 Giving back in gratitude

 “It was a huge comfort to know that there were people [at Children’s Cancer Research Fund] working to find a cure, people who cared about Emma even though they didn’t know her,” says Angie.
-The family was so thankful for the help of University of Minnesota Amplatz Children’s Hospital and Children’s Cancer Research Fund that, since 2000, they’ve coordinated a 10K walk called Emma’s Hope in Pepin, WI, which has raised more than $100,000 to date.
+The family was so thankful for the help of the University of Minnesota Masonic Children’s Hospital and Children’s Cancer Research Fund that, since 2000, they’ve coordinated a 10K walk called Emma’s Hope in Pepin, WI, which has raised more than $100,000 to date.

 While the experience isn’t one they’d wish on anyone, the Laehns do appreciate the moments of bliss that still hit them when they consider how bad things could have been.
 Angie Laehn gives an example: When she dropped Emma off for her first day of preschool, Angie struggled not to cry.
 Some teachers, passing by Angie in the hallway, saw the tears.
 “The teachers said, ‘Oh, are you having a hard time?” she recalls.
 “And I said, ‘No, I’m just so thankful that she’s going to preschool.’”